todar/portfolio/README.md

 ## What it's built with

 This project is made using [Svelte](https://svelte.dev/) as the frontend.
-My expereince has mostly been in [React](https://reactjs.org/).
+My experience has mostly been in [React](https://reactjs.org/).
 But since I've been using `Svelte` it has been so enjoyable I couldn't help myself, mostly because it gets back to the roots of `HTML`, `CSS`, and `JavaScript`.
 I love the simplicity and power of `Svelte` and how much less writing it takes compared to `React`.

 For my backend, I'm using [Firebase](https://firebase.google.com/) for it's cloud firestore, cloud functions, anaylitics, performance, and user authentication.